marcusgia2505/classsExGameInstructions/docs/Elements.rst

 	This limits the amount of characters which can be written by participants.

 default
-	The default value is written in the text box.
+	The default value is written in the text input field.

 number of rows
 	This determines the height of the text input field.